donereports/Done-Reports-IRC/README.md

 with it if you're using it for a bunch of repos in a row.

 If you send this command in a channel, don't include the #channel on the end.

+## Collection

+The goal of this project is to collect information about what people are working with minimal psychological stress and overhead on everyone.

+Everybody on the team is already on IRC all the time, and also has their email inbox open constantly.
+The most frictionless interface must be one of those two.

+The problem with email is that people will start to treat it as a burden.
+We get tons of email in our inboxes all the time, and this should not be something that "needs attention" or "needs to be replied to".
+We want a quick and short reply to the prompts, and we don't want the prompt to get lost in an inbox of other email.

+IRC is a great mechanism to collect data since it is by nature more conversational than email.
+By using IRC, we can make a bot that appears to be asking questions like a regular person, and it should feel like having a short conversation rather than filling out a report.

+The goal is to collect enough information from people to send daily updates to everyone.
+Since we are traveling a lot in the near future, we need a system to facilitate sharing progress updates quickly and easily while being geographically distributed.

 ## License